Zokka-Dev/zokka-compiler/REASONING.md

    versions of your own

 In addition to providing a method to incorporate bug fixes and patches, Zelm also provides them directly.
-That means it includes:
+That means it includes on an ongoing basis:

 1. A collection of API-identical versions of foundational Elm packages that incorporate bug fixes that can be used to override their usual counterparts
 2. A minimal alternative package repository that hosts these packages
-3. Compiler bug fixes and quality of life improvements *that do not change the Elm language* (ongoing)
+3. Minor compiler bug fixes and quality of life improvements *that do not change the Elm language* (ongoing)

 This aims to be the entirety of Zelm's mission through the end of 2024.
 This